microsoft/rho/README.md

 ## 💡 Introduction

-Rho-1 employs Selective Language Modeling (SLM), which selectively trains on clean and useful tokens that aligned with the desired distribution.
+Rho-1 base models employ Selective Language Modeling (SLM) for pretraining, which selectively trains on clean and useful tokens that aligned with the desired distribution.

 ### Selective Lanugage Modeling (SLM)